 - Research Analyst and/or his/her relatives do not have a financial interest in the subject company(ies), as they do not have equity holdings in the subject company(ies).
-MOFSL has financial interest in the subject company(ies) at the end of the week immediately preceding the date of publication of the Research Report: Yes.
-Nature of Financial interest is holding equity shares or derivatives of the subject company - Research Analyst and/or his/her relatives do not have actual/beneficial ownership of 1% or more securities in the subject company(ies) at the end of the month immediately preceding the date of publication of Research Report. - MOFSL has actual/beneficial ownership of 1% or more securities of the subject company(ies) at the end of the month immediately preceding the date of publication of Research Report:No - 3.
-Research Analyst and/or his/her relatives have not received compensation/other benefits from the subject company(ies) in the past 12 months. - MOFSL may have received compensation from the subject company(ies) in the past 12 months. - Research Analyst and/or his/her relatives do not have material conflict of interest in the subject company at the time of publication of research report.
-MOFSL does not have material conflict of interest in the subject company at the time of publication of research report. - 5.
+MOFSL has financial interest in the subject company(ies) at the end of the week immediately preceding the date of publication of the Research Report: No. Nature of Financial interest is holding equity shares or derivatives of the subject company - Research Analyst and/or his/her relatives do not have actual/beneficial ownership of 1% or more securities in the subject company(ies) at the end of the month immediately preceding the date of publication of Research Report.

+MOFSL has actual/beneficial ownership of 1% or more securities of the subject company(ies) at the end of the month immediately preceding the date of publication of Research Report:No

+- Research Analyst and/or his/her relatives have not received compensation/other benefits from the subject company(ies) in the past 12 months.
+MOFSL may have received compensation from the subject company(ies) in the past 12 months. - 4.
+Research Analyst and/or his/her relatives do not have material conflict of interest in the subject company at the time of publication of research report. - MOFSL does not have material conflict of interest in the subject company at the time of publication of research report. - 5.
 Research Analyst has not served as an officer, director or employee of subject company(ies). - 6.
-MOFSL has not acted as a manager or co-manager of public offering of securities of the subject company in past 12 months. - 7.
-MOFSL has not received compensation for investment banking /merchant banking/brokerage services from the subject company(ies) in the past 12 months.
+MOFSL has not acted as a manager or co-manager of public offering of securities of the subject company in past 12 months.